 Along with blood pressure readings came amusing stories and debates on cooking and eating.
 My mother would recite a litany of food items to avoid when one has high blood pressure.
 The old man from Laguna smugly said “walang bawal-bawal sa ‘kin.”

-It was during one of those discourses when the patient gave Mama a copy of his special santol recipe which he said has been prepared in their family kitchen for ages.
+It was during one of those conversations when the patient gave Mama a copy of his special santol recipe which he said has been prepared in their family kitchen for ages.
 He said it was a traditional dish from Laguna that was supposedly good for lowering blood pressure.
 When my mother read the recipe, she knew he was kidding.
 The recipe called for coconut milk, sliced pork fat and bagoong (shrimp paste) — dreadful items in any hypertensive’s safe low-fat, low-sodium diet.

 In the written recipe, right beside the “4 cloves garlic” in the ingredients was the recommendation to “double or triple” the amount (of garlic) because it’s “good for high blood”.
 The next ingredient was “3 cups coconut milk” which had the words “patay…natalo ang bawang” neatly written beside it.
 Weirdo alert.